tigellus/Markdown/2. Mechanical Ventilation/11. Complications/Complications.md

 How can you help prevent ventilator-associated (VAP) pneumonia in mechanical ventilated patients?

-[WRONG] Decreasing PEEP and increasing FiO2 settings [WRONG] Placing the head of bed at 15 degrees
+[WRONG] Decreasing PEEP and increasing FiO2 settings [WRONG] Placing the head of bed flat
-[RIGHT] Subglottic suctioning
+[RIGHT] Providing regular oral care
-[WRONG] Increase stomach acid production
+[WRONG] Increasing stomach acid production

 # ~Question 7
 Patients with Ventilator-Induced Diaphragmatic Dysfunction (VIDD) will: